hashicorp/terraform-provider-awscc/docs/resources/ssmcontacts_rotation.md

 Optional:

-- `daily_settings` (List of String) Information about on-call rotations that recur daily.
+- `daily_settings` (List of Dynamic) Information about on-call rotations that recur daily.
 - `monthly_settings` (Attributes List) Information about on-call rotations that recur monthly. (see [below for nested schema](#nestedatt--recurrence--monthly_settings))
 - `number_of_on_calls` (Number) Number of Oncalls per shift.
 - `recurrence_multiplier` (Number) The number of days, weeks, or months a single rotation lasts.